comment-anything/requirements/drafts/current.md

 Higher authority than a moderator can ban people from any domain or all domains can also see when a regular moderator was premoted and by who

+**Guest**

+A guest can browse content without a registered account.
+Guests cannot create content, nor interact with members.

+**Inheritance Diagram**

+A diagram that relates and identifies similar properties among multiple objects.

+**Logs**

+Logs are used by administrators to view the technical details of server events.

+**Member**

+Members can create and interact with public content while using a registered account.

 **Nonfunctional Requirement**

 Properties of the product such as platform constraints, response times, or reliability.
 [16]